 🛠 Windows Fix

-Seeing "Folder Access Denied" means your computer is blocking access to a folder.
+Seeing a "Folder Access Denied" error usually means Windows is blocking your access to a file or folder.

 What This Error Means